dtcenter/MET/met/docs/Users_Guide/mode-analysis.rst

 -config filename

 This option gives the name of a configuration file to be read.
-The contents of the configuration file are described in Section [subsec:mode_analysis-configuration-file].
+The contents of the configuration file are described in Section :ref:`mode_analysis-configuration-file`.